mikenguyen13/data_analysis/_book/08-linear-mixed-models.md

     -   user-friendly

-    -   can handle nonnormal response
+    -   can handle non-normal response

     -   for more detailed application, check [Fitting Linear Mixed-Effects Models Using lme4](https://arxiv.org/abs/1406.5823)